DSC-IIITL/Workshops-2023/README.md

 - A code editor of your choice installed on your computer.
 Popular choices include Visual Studio Code, Sublime Text, or Atom.

-- Before being able to run Javascript on Visual Studio Code, we need to install Visual Studio Code and NodeJS.
+- Before being able to run Javascript on Visual Studio Code, you need to install Visual Studio Code and NodeJS.

 ## Cloning the Repository